 Your doctor may also give you some recovery tips for after you’ve received your tattoo.
 Make sure to keep these and the advice of your tattoo artist in mind as you heal.

 Some important care steps you might want to take after receiving a tattoo are:

 - Wash your tattoo with antibacterial soap every morning and every night

 - Rinse your tattoo any time it comes into contact with an unhygienic environment

 - Apply any lotions or creams as directed – don’t over-apply or under-apply

 - Keep your lifestyle healthy and clean – i.e., wash your sheets, shower often, and wear fresh clothes

 The best tattoo lotion I’ve ever personally used is a vegan-friendly aftercare product called After Inked Tattoo Aftercare Lotion.
 This stuff works amazingly well during the healing process; not only by keeping your tattoo really well hydrated but also by soothing any annoying itching and irritation.
 When using it from the very start of the healing process, this lotion will help to decrease tattoo healing times and work towards eliminating any lingering dryness and scabbing.

 In the end, it’s not only possible for a person with diabetes to get a tattoo, but it’s relatively safe, too.
 While your risk factors as a person with diabetes may be slightly higher than an average person, as long as you’re willing to work hard to keep your health and environment in check, it’s a definite possibility for anyone.

 The only thing to keep in mind is that you shouldn’t try to mix diabetes and tattoos if you’re unwilling to commit to the process entirely.
-The healing process for a person with diabetes can be long, and you’ll need to be proactive about keeping yourself and your environment healthy, too.
-However, if you can do all that and stick to it, a new tattoo may definitely be in your future.
+The healing process for a person with diabetes can be long, and you’ll need to be proactive about keeping yourself and your new body art healthy, too.
+If you can do all that and stick to it, a new tattoo may definitely be in your future.